Christmas Island, Nova Scotia: Postmark

-The post office of Christmas Island gets thousands of postcards and packages a day—up a thousand on the busiest days—during the peak holiday timeframe.
-These come from around the world during Christmas time so they can be sent on to their destinations with the unique Christmas Island postmark.
+The post office of Christmas Island gets thousands of postcards and packages a day—up to a thousand on the busiest days—during the peak holiday timeframe.
+These come from around the world during Christmastime so they can be sent on to their destinations with the unique Christmas Island postmark.
 Greeting cards and packages come from as far as Hong Kong, Seoul, Paris, Mexico City, Sydney, Tahiti and various points across Canada and the United States from collectors and holiday enthusiasts to be franked with the official postmark of Christmas Island.
-Each year the post office mails out from 12,000 and 14,000 Christmas cards hand-stamped with the special postmark.
+Each year the post office mails out from 12,000 to 14,000 Christmas cards hand-stamped with the special postmark.

 The postmark dates back to 1994 when MacKinnon's predecessor, Margaret Rose MacNeil, asked Canada Post to create a postmark named after Christmas Island.
 Canada Post agreed to the request, creating a postmark with a simple motif with three conifers.
-It was one of the first pictorial postmarks that Canada Post created.
+It was one of the first pictorial postmarks that Canada Post created."Last Christmas and the Christmas before, we had 17,000 Christmas cards," Postmaster Margaret Rose McNeil told (CBC's) King, who noted the rural outlet typically served "a few hundred people."

 The current postmark is more ornate, including a wreath laden with decorations and a bow.

 To have Christmas Cards or packages stamped with the Christmas Island postmark, address and place the correct postage on the actual greeting card envelope, insert the card or cards into a large envelope and send it to Christmas Island Post Office, 8499 Grand Narrows Highway, Christmas Island, N.S., B1T 1A0.